AlviereTheDerg/cube-in-a-flask/README.md

     - all styles will result in a solved cube, and are differentiated by the 'method'
       - 'classic': a 'traditional' solve performed in 5 stages: bottom cross, bottom layer, middle layer, top cross, top layer
       - 'CFOP': a speedcubing solve performed in 4 stages: bottom Cross, First two layers, Orient last layer, Permute last layer
+- '/display': subdirectory for giving a rudimentary visual display to supplied Rubik's Cubes
+  - utilizes functionalities from '/rubik_redux'
+  - same restrictions and parameters apply
+    - '/rotate': rotates supplied cube with supplied rotations
+    - '/solve': solves supplied cube with supplied solving style, will load display with the rotations to solve
+  - using left/right arrow keys cycles over the rotations, updating cube display
+  - cube is displayed in both flat unwrapped and isometric

 'cube' specification:
 - 54 character long string